jvalcher/termfu/README.md

 ## Configuration

 Unique, three-character, case-sensitive plugin codes are each associated with a specific debugger action or window.
-The codes are bound to user-defined shortcut keys.
+The codes are bound to user-defined keys.
 The keys are then used to create custom ASCII-art layouts.
 <br>

 Run the program from the same directory as the configuration file.